- The contest is ONLY open to Canadian residents.

 Initially, all designs submitted will be evaluated primarily based upon viewing the Designer's Perspective Video, as well as the ruleset provided, by a number of Canadian judges all acting independently of each other.
 Each judge will make the evaluation based upon their own personal experience and expertise.
 The judges are game connoisseurs from all across Canada.

 The judging will be focused on 5 key criteria:

 - Overall Appreciation

-All submissions that do not become finalists will receive a summary of the judge's evaluations shortly after the Finalists are announced on the FallCon website (July 2020).
+All submissions that do not become finalists will receive a summary of the judge's evaluations shortly after the Finalists are announced on the FallCon website (June-July 2022).
 The summary will be an anonymous compilation of the scores and the comments from all the judges.

 Judging Process - Finalist Evaluation

 All finalist designs (up to, but not necessarily a maximum of 6) will be evaluated by groups of judges from FallCon and other game evaluators from across Canada.
 The finalist judges will have access to a summary of the evaluations done by the Video Judges.